Awadidaw/awadidaw/README.md

   <b>Awadidaw</b> is my pen name that i use as watermark

-  i'am still a learn about design
+  i'am still a learn about many kind of design
 </div>

 ---